 - The Guide for Applying contains important information on the application process in general.

 - Please review the information for first-year applicants or transfer applicants, depending upon your status.

 In considering whether or not Brown is the right choice for you, you should feel confident that your accomplishments would allow you to be admitted to a leading university in your own country.

 A student who wishes to apply for advanced standing in order to graduate in fewer than eight semesters must present his or her official credentials for review by the appropriate academic dean and departments.
-Whether or not a student formally receives transfer credit for the results of his or her national examinations, the student may use approved results to satisfy prerequisites for more advanced courses at Brown.
-Formal review is not offered until a student has been admitted and has matriculated.
+Whether or not a student formally receives transfer credit for the results of his or her national examinations, the student may use approved results to satisfy prerequisites for more advanced courses at Brown where applicable.
+Formal review of credentials for advanced standing is not offered until a student has been admitted and has matriculated.